akshayshedbalkar/cpp_alpha_vantage/README.md

 make
 ```

-## Typical usage

-1. Fill the config file `stocks.config`.
-2. Execute the program.

-For most usage scenarios, recompiling the program is not neccessary.
-Only changes to the config file are needed.

 ## Details
 ### Usage
 Use the config file to input the Alpha Vantage API key ( get it free from here: https://www.alphavantage.co/), time function for plotting and needed stocks.

 The format of the config file is a simple key:value syntax.
 The first key must be the API key.
 The second must be the time function.
 The third key and onwards are stocks.
 Building the program copies the `stocks.config`file from the root directory to the build directory.
 Modify the config file which is in the directory from which you execute the program.
 ```
 LICENSE:DEMO12345
 FUNCTION:TIME_SERIES_DAILY